|How much protein can you eat|

 - keep blood glucose level from dropping too low

-This is an important point because many low carbers are terrified of glucose, insulin, and even carbohydrates.
+The fact that the muscles don't use glucose on low carb, except under intense conditions is an important point because many low carbers are terrified of glucose, insulin, and even carbs.

 The brain can derive up to 75 percent of its energy needs from ketones, a waxy substance that results when triglyceride is broken down into fatty acids.
 Once you have adapted to the state of ketosis, the brain only needs about 35 to 45 total carbs a day to fill its needs.

 If you don't eat those 35 to 45 carbs, like most low carbers do not, you'll need to eat a bit more protein, so the liver has the extra glycogen it needs to take up the slack.